jonro2955/odin_javascript_7_battleship_2.0/README.md

 Some challenges for this project were (1) Adopting the test-first development approach for the development of the basic objects of the application, (2) getting the drag-and-drop interface to work seamlessly, and (3) getting the AI to work the way I wanted it to given the constraints of the initial object design.
 Specifically, creating functions to determine whether a hit was an adjacent hit to another hit took a bit of creative tinkering.
 And if two ships are touching, the computer would think that a ship was longer than it really was, given the initial object design.
 So I found a workaround by preventing the ships from being placed if they are touching each other.

 If I were to do this project over, I would redesign the objects differently with additional properties and methods so that the AI functions are easier to implement.
 I would also use functional programming to eliminate side effects and make the program easier to decypher rather than scrolling up and down to see which variable changes at each line.
+Lastly, I would add responsive design for mobile viewports, and make the visual design of the game more aesthetic.

 <hr/>